What is Grey box, white box and black box pen testing?

 While black-box testing could be called the most ‘authentic’ form of a simulated attack, it has drawbacks.
 Namely, attackers have unlimited time to devote to analysis and exploitation, while penetration testers are given a specific engagement period.

-This type of test is a hybrid of black and white box testing.
+This type of testing technique is a hybrid of black and white box testing.
 In a grey box test, the tester is given some knowledge of the system’s internal structure but not as much information as in a white box test.

 As an illustration, the information provided could include login credentials for each level of account, a network diagram and a list of administrative users.